Option pricing in exponential L\'evy models with transaction costs

 \subsection{The Merton jump-diffusion model}

 The first jump-diffusion model applied to finance is the \emph{Merton model}, presented in \cite{Me76}.
-In the paper the author obtains a closed form solution (as a series expansion) for the price of a European call option.
-The Merton model describes the log-prices evolution as a Lévy process $X_t$ with a characteristic Lévy triplet $(b,\sigma,\nu)$ with $b \in \R$, $\sigma > 0$ and Lévy measure:
+In the paper, the author derives a semi-closed form solution for the price of a European call option.
+The Merton model describes the log-price evolution as a Lévy process $\{X_t\}_{t \in [t_0,T]}$ with a characteristic Lévy triplet $(b,\sigma,\nu)$ with $b \in \R$, $\sigma > 0$ and Lévy measure: